Brussels Gallery Weekend speaks with Gallerist Greta Meert

 CN: For each of us, an exhibition program elaborates differently, some are working with an annual programme, and some others have a more spontaneous programme, mainly shaped by encounters and the flexibility of their agenda.

-One of the plus of Château Nour premise is our new renovated two bedrooms residency, along a shared–office room and our vitrine/exhibition space.
+One of the pluses of Château Nour premise is our new renovated two bedrooms residency, along a shared–office room and our vitrine/exhibition space.
 The residency (for artists, curators, …) will allow space and time for their research and a public restitution.
 The stay of the residents from the different associations can overlap and generate collaboration, discussion, and unexpected projects.

 Aside the exhibition & residency schedule we also would like to keep our doors open to other forms of collaborations, by offering carte blanche to various actors of the field.
 We also want to engage more at an international level and host foreign artists (or collective) for longer residency period (1-2 months).
 They could you use the exhibition space as a working studio, eventually ending their stay by an invitation of their choices (exhibition, screening, talk, workshop,…)